eric-famiglietti/departure-board/README.md

 ## Usage

-From the `./public` directory, run the PHP web server using
+From the `./public` directory, run the PHP web server using:

 ```
 php -S localhost:8000
 ```

-From the project root, run the React app using
+From the project root, run the React app using:

 ```
 yarn start